Nothing Like the Rain

 "Nothing Like the Rain" is a song recorded by Belgian/Dutch Eurodance band 2 Unlimited.
 It was released on 10 June 1995 as the fourth and final single from their third album, Real Things (1994).
-In the US, the song was released as a double a-side single with the European hit single "Here I Go".
-It peaked within the Top 20 in at least four countries, and was also the first single by 2 Unlimited that was a pop-ballad.
+The song was written by co-producers Phil Wilde and Peter Bauwens with Michael Leahy.
+In the US, it was released as a double A-side with the European hit single "Here I Go".
+It peaked within the top 20 in at least four countries, and was also the first single by 2 Unlimited that was a pop ballad.
 The single was not released in the UK.
+Its music video was directed by Nigel Simpkiss, who had previously directed several videos for the group.

 Critical reception

-Pop Rescue called the song "brilliant", describing it as "a slow, gentle, beautiful ballad, and it really gives Anita the room to show off her vocals."
+Simon Price from Melody Maker viewed the song as "one uncharacteristic tear-soaked slowie".
+In a retrospective review, Pop Rescue complimented it as "brilliant", describing it as "a slow, gentle, beautiful ballad, and it really gives Anita the room to show off her vocals."
+Mark Sutherland from Smash Hits wrote that "the slow smoochy ballad (yes ballad!)" is "a potential top ten record".

 Chart performance

-"Nothing Like the Rain" was a moderate success on the charts in Europe, reaching the Top 10 in the band's native Netherlands, peaking at number six.
-Additionally, it made it to the Top 20 in Finland, Norway and Spain, while it reached the Top 30 in Belgium.
+"Nothing Like the Rain" was a moderate success on the charts in Europe, entering the top 10 in the band's native Netherlands, peaking at number six.
+Additionally, it entered the top 20 in Finland (18), Norway (17) and Spain (14), while it reached the top 30 in Belgium (23).
 On the Eurochart Hot 100, the single peaked at number 68.
 It was the first 2 Unlimited single to not receive a UK release, and did not chart on the UK Singles Chart.
 Outside Europe, "Nothing Like the Rain" peaked at number 134 in Australia.

 Music video

-The accompanying music video for "Nothing Like The Rain" was directed by Nigel Simpkiss and was released in the UK in June 1995.
+The accompanying music video for "Nothing Like the Rain" was directed by Nigel Simpkiss and was released in the UK in June 1995.
 It features Anita and Ray performing in front of or behind raining water.
 Other shots are made in a swimming pool.
 Simpkiss also directed the music videos for "Let the Beat Control Your Body", "The Real Thing" and "Here I Go".
-"Nothing Like the Rain" was later published on 2 Unlimited's official YouTube channel in July 2014.
+"Nothing Like the Rain" was later made available on 2 Unlimited's official YouTube channel in 2014.